How to Install Node.js on Ubuntu

 sudo apt install curl

-4. After NVM is installed, you will need to close and re-open your terminal session before using it.
+4. After NVM is installed, you will need to close and re-open your terminal session before you can use it.

 5. Now that we have NVM installed, we can use it to install Node.js to Ubuntu.
 This manager allows you to install multiple versions.